noahssarcastic/raytracer/sp20-cs242-iniguez-tianrui5-proposal.md

 implementing the bitmap image format is out of the scope of this project.
 The code will be broken up into two main libraries and a command-line-interface.
 The two libraries will be a geometry library and an effects library.
-Both libraries will be implemented follwong OOP best practices.
+Both libraries will be implemented following OOP best practices.

 ## Features
 ### Geometries